-Beloved for their teddy bear appearance and national symbolism, koalas are a treasured icon and one of the most loved animals: but human behaviors threaten their very existence.
+Beloved for their teddy-bear-like appearance and symbolic of Australia, koalas are a treasured icon and one of the most adored animals on the planet.
+But human behaviors threaten their existence.

-Once hunted for their fur, koala populations dramatically dropped to fewer than 300,000.
-Today, koalas face new threats.
-They’re hit by cars, attacked by dogs, and suffer from a disease that has spread through most of the population.
-Adding to the crisis, brushfires are forcing the vanishing koala from its forest home.
-Although these brutal fires take a toll on koalas, they also give scientists a chance to observe and document them up close.
-We still have a lot to learn about these cuddly-looking marsupials.
-San Diego Zoo Global is working in Australia to study koalas in the wild, because knowing more about their migratory paths, genetic diversity, and reproductive behaviors will help us save them.
+Hunted for their fur, koala populations dropped dramatically between 1888 and 1927, leaving fewer than 300,000 in existence.
+Today, koalas face new threats: they’re hit by cars, attacked by dogs, and suffer from a disease that has spread through most of the remaining population.
+Adding to the crisis, brushfires are forcing the koala from its forest home.
+But while these brutal fires take a toll on koalas, they also give scientists a chance to observe and document them, unhidden, in the wild.

-koalas killed by cars every year, in just one area of Australia
+Koalas killed by cars every year, in just one small area of Australia.

 Vanishing Forests, Vanishing Homes

 Koalas rely on eucalyptus as their sole source of food and shelter.
-The leafy trees provide shade, and keep koalas fed and off the ground away from predators.
-But being dependent in this way is risky business because if eucalyptus disappears, koalas will too.
-Habitat encroachment and climate change threaten koalas and their forest homes.
+The leafy trees provide shade and keep koalas fed and off the ground, away from predators.
+But being dependent in this way is risky—if eucalyptus forests disappear, koalas will too.
+And eucalyptus forests are disappearing, as they are lost to urbanization and climate change.

 Together, we can

 Percentage of the total koala population killed in the last 100 years.